What is Criminal Damage?

 The charge of Criminal damage is made out at law when one person intentionally or recklessly damages or destroys another persons property in circumstances where no lawful excuse exists.

-Section 197 of the Crimes Act 1958 prescribes that criminal damage is an offence in the State of Victoria.
+Section 197 of the Crimes Act 1958 prescribes that criminal damage (or property damage) is an offence in the State of Victoria.

 The prosecution must prove: